 How many titles are scored?

-1,892 titles and growing, spanning TV series, films, documentaries, anime, K-drama, reality TV, game shows, and more across all major streaming platforms.
+2,337 titles and growing, TV series, films, documentaries, anime, K-drama, reality, and game shows across all major streaming platforms.
+2,105 adult, 225 kids.
+Updated weekly.

 See it in action.